What is baptism?

 When can I be baptized?

-To schedule your baptism on one of these Sundays, please click to fill out the baptism application
+To schedule your baptism on one of these Sundays, please fill out the application.

 What happens next?